Do not share this medication with others.

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 Children may be more sensitive to the side effects of this drug.

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.

 Lidocaine passes into breast milk in small amounts, but is unlikely to harm a nursing infant.
 It is unknown if tetracaine passes into breast milk.
 Consult your doctor before breast-feeding.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 This medicine may be harmful if swallowed.
 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: drowsiness, irregular heartbeat, seizure.

-Store in the refrigerator away from light and moisture.
+Store in the refrigerator.
 Do not freeze.
 This medication may be stored at room temperature for up to 3 months.
 If stored at room temperature, use/discard after 3 months.
 Keep all medications away from children and pets.